dantrim/parquet-writer/docs/struct_types.rst

     my_struct_data.push_back(field1_data);
     my_struct_data.push_back(field2_data);

-As mentioned above, and as the name implies, the data provided to an instance of ``field_buffer_t`` must be provided in the order matching that of the fields in the user provided layout for the Parquet file.
+As mentioned above (and as the name implies) the data provided to an instance of ``field_buffer_t`` must be provided in the order matching that of the fields in the user-provided layout for the Parquet file.

-For example, consider the layout for the following struct type column:
+For example, consider the layout for the following struct-type column:

 .. code-block:: json